Skip to content

 We don't claim hardware-level security for child keys.
 We claim scoped security: a child compromise hurts only as much as that child's grant lets it.

 We don't claim AGENSAI is a bank.
-The main account is the bank; the orchestrator is the working float; the children are scoped spenders.
+The main account is the bank.
+The orchestrator is the working float.
+The children are scoped spenders.
 Treat each tier accordingly.

 What AGENSAI does claim

 • Revocation is fast and permanent.
-One onchain transaction, no grace period.
+One on-chain transaction, no grace period.

 • Recovery is decoupled from any AGENSAI server.
 Main = passkey + JAW.
-Fleet = ENS records.
+Fleet manifest = ENS records.
 Both work without AGENSAI.